beatrizcepa26/beatrizcepa26.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Student and Research Assistant at the High-Assurance Software Laboratory (HASLab), INESC TEC.
-My academic journey has allowed me to contact and work in fields such as Machine and Deep Learning, Distributed and Web Applications, and Medical Imaging Informatics.
-Currently, my research focuses on Distributed Systems and Medical Imaging Informatics.
-I am developing an approach to dMRI image analysis that uses parallel processing to improve the efficiency of these tasks, aiming for a user-friendly, scalable, and clinically usable solution to meet the computational demands of medical image analysis.
+My research focuses on High-Performance Computing and Medical Imaging, specifically in optimizing MRI image processing tools in a large-scale environment to reduce execution times and allow for processing multiple subjects at the same time.
+My research interests also include Deep Learning and Applications for healthcare.

 ## Affiliation